 Processes that have been defined by a user as being important.
 For example, by enabling Log Analytics for a process.

-The process list provides basic information about system and network resources that are consumed by the process.
+The process list provides basic information about system and network resources that are consumed by the process, such as the following.

 CPU percentage consumed by the process.